 Q: When can we start?

-A: Usually, we have to let the Statute of Limitations expire on your case before we can file the expunction petition.
-This is approximately two years from the date of the offense on a misdemeanor and even longer on a felony (depending on the charge).
+A: It is approximately two years from the date of the offense on a Class A or B misdemeanor and three years for a felony (depending on the charge).
 If you were in Pretrial Diversion or SHORT, we can file for the expunction petition as soon as you successfully complete the program.

 Q: If the charge was dismissed, why do I have to wait?
 Why do they make it so difficult?